JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 ## Ubuntu 18.04 and NVIDIA proprietary drivers on Lenovo P52

-Download Ubuntu 18.04 LTS 64-bit .iso: `$ wget https://releases.ubuntu.com/18.04/ubuntu-18.04.4-desktop-amd64.iso` and create a bootable USB stick (e.g., on Ubuntu, using [Startup Disk Creator](https://ubuntu.com/tutorials/tutorial-create-a-usb-stick-on-ubuntu#4-iso-and-usb-selection))
+Download Ubuntu 18.04 LTS's 64-bit ISO image: `$ wget https://releases.ubuntu.com/18.04/ubuntu-18.04.4-desktop-amd64.iso` and create a bootable USB stick (e.g., on Ubuntu, using [Startup Disk Creator](https://ubuntu.com/tutorials/tutorial-create-a-usb-stick-on-ubuntu#4-iso-and-usb-selection))

-**Important**: at boot time, enter P52's bios pressing `Enter`, then `F1`
+**Important**: at boot time, enter the Lenovo P52's BIOS pressing `Enter`, then `F1`

 1. Under the `Config` menu, enter the `Display` submenu
 - Set `Graphic Device` to `Discrete Graphics` (and not `Hybrid Graphics`)⁠—this will prevent crashes during the installation